Skip to content

 Choose the Size You Want

-The first step to creating expert-level art compositions would be choosing the right size of canvas.
+The first step to creating expert-level art compositions would be choosing the right size canvas.
 Different dimensions and sizes can really affect a composition's layout.

 If you are doing a tall and skinny canvas with a 1:3 or similar ratio, you will want to be looking for imagery that suits this size.
 Otherwise, some of the design elements may look wonky in the finished piece.

-Painting a blue whale swimming forward or a woman laying down horizontally may not necessarily suit these dimensions.
+Painting a blue whale swimming forward or a woman lying down horizontally may not necessarily suit these dimensions.
 The imagery you choose should fit comfortably in the perimeter of the canvas, and make sense according to the idea you have in mind.

 Choosing Sources for Your Art Compositions